ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 The top difficulty, named Necromancy, features intense jumps during the kiai sections, wild build-ups but calm intro and mid sections.
 Do not be fooled by the easy start, this map becomes challenging as soon as the melody picks up.
 The rhythm is easy to follow simply because Du5t decided to not vary the notes but instead do that with the patterns meanwhile trying to keep the distances as similar as possible, this was a very good decision.
 Due to this, it provides and easy ground to those who are skilled enough to earn an easy full combo by simply banging their head.
 This difficulty is a great example of how to make something good by holding back the Hyperdashes and just follow what is there.

-But do not forget the guest mappers either, ::Daletto::{ user=7592136 }, [Greaper](https://osu.ppy.sh/users/2369776), ::Nuvolina::{ user=10974170 } and [Sanyi](https://osu.ppy.sh/users/7496029) also contributed into this set, Each of these guys approached the Gothic Hardtrapcore genre differently so be sure to take a look at their part too.
+But do not forget the guest mappers either, ::Daletto::{ user=7592136 }, ::Greaper::{ user=2369776 }, ::Nuvolina::{ user=10974170 } and ::Sanyi::{ user=7496029 } also contributed into this set, Each of these guys approached the Gothic Hardtrapcore genre differently so be sure to take a look at their part too.
 Who knows, you might fall in love with this set just as much as I did!

 *written by ::Kurokami::{ user=260933 }*